 Tax Avoidance vs. Tax Evasion

 Tax evasion, on the other hand, is not paying taxes by illegal methods.
-In a recent article on Forbes, Robert Wood discusses what the IRS deems to be "willful" tax mistakes.
-Willful tax evasion can be either a sin of commission (intentionally doing something, like paying in cash) or a sin of omission (failing to include income or failing to file a tax return.
+In an article on Forbes, Robert Wood discusses what the IRS deems to be "willful" tax mistakes.
+Willful tax evasion can be either a sin of commission (intentionally doing something, like paying in cash) or a sin of omission (failing to include income or failing to file a tax return).

-If the IRS, and/or the Tax Court, deem that an act by a taxpayer is "willful," it can mean increased fines and penalties, including jail time.
-(See below).
+If the IRS, or the Tax Court, deem that an act by a taxpayer is "willful," it can mean increased fines and penalties, including jail time.

 - Reporting personal travel expenses as business expenses, such as taking a spouse on a business trip and claiming the spouse's expenses as business expenses, or claiming personal miles as business miles.